stupidmankind/BYpassDoc/docs/source/commands/excelcreatedataset.rst

 ----------

 **Datatable Name**
-	Indicate Datatable name to create
+	Indicate Datatable name to create.

 **Excel File Path**
-	Enter or Select the path to the Excel file
+	Enter or Select the path to the Excel file.

 **Sheet Name**
-	Indicate the sheet name within the Excel file
+	Indicate the sheet name within the Excel file.

 **Header Row**
-	Indicate if the sheet has header row
+	Indicate if the sheet has header row.